bootstrap-vue/bootstrap-vue/src/components/toast/README.md

   practice would be to implement a location where users can refer to a list of past toast messages which have been shown.
 Preferably this list should be sortable, with the default being chronological.

+### Internet Explorer screen reader support

+Unfortunately, IE 11 when used with [NVDA](https://github.com/nvaccess/nvda) or [JAWS](http://www.freedomscientific.com/products/software/jaws/) screen readers, will not properly announce/voice toasts when they appear.
+If you have a large non-sighted user-base using IE 11, you may want to create an additional off-screen `aria-live` region for IE 11 browsers only (created on page load) where copies of toast message text are placed dynamically, in addition to displaying toasts.

 <!-- Component reference added automatically from component package.json -->